 - What is your budget?
 (Refer to the budget section for specific ideas.)

 - Transportation: Will you rely on the shuttle or do you have your own vehicle?
 How will shuttle interruptions in the winter affect my ability to attend class?

 - Are there ways that living off-campus could impact my academic and cocurricular involvement?

 - Decide if you will live off campus alone or with roommates.
 If you will have roommates, how many?
 This will determine the number of bedrooms your apartment should have as well as the price range you can afford.

 - Determine a budget, consider costs for rent, groceries, utilities (which may include water, trash, heat, etc.), and transportation.

 - Talk with friends and peers who live off campus and see how they like the area, their landlord, and if they have any tips for finding a good place to live.

-- You and your roommate(s) should decide the price, approximate location and amenities of the apartment before you even start looking.
+- You and your roommate(s) should discuss the price, approximate location and amenities of an apartment before you even start looking.
 If air conditioning or pets are a must, ask about this before you make an appointment to view the apartment.

 - Consider transportation challenges.
-Keep in mind, if relying on the shuttle, disruptions in service will occur throughout the year due to maintenance and weather.
+Keep in mind that if you rely on the Bard shuttle, disruptions in service will occur throughout the year due to maintenance and weather.
 Students are encouraged to have a back-up plan for getting to campus in the event that the shuttle is not running.

 - Know your rights.
-Take a look at the New York State Tenants' Rights Guide (PDF).
+Make sure you are familiar with the New York State Tenants' Rights Guide (PDF).

 - Carefully review your lease and ask questions before you sign.
 It is often best to have someone with legal experience review the lease prior to committing to it.
 Once a lease is signed it is a legal, binding document.

 The College does not recommend specific landlords nor do we host a blog or landlord rating system.
 We encourage students to reach out to their peers for more information about prospective landlords, specific properties, and/or realtors.
 Additionally, students can utilize the online service ApartmentReviews.net or the Bard classifieds.